h-elsner/GPStool/README.md

 **Usage**
 ---------
 Usage is simple: Just load a *.TLOG, *.LOG or Sensor_xxxxx.bin file.
 Depending on the delay the messages will be decoded and displayed slow or faster.
 The numeric result can be stored in a CSV file.
+You can drop a file from file manager to the tool to process it.